grafana/grafana/docs/sources/administration/service-accounts/index.md

 ### Before you begin

+These endpoints provide details on a service account's token.
+If you haven't added a token to a service account, do so before proceeding.
-Make sure to read the section to [add a token to a service account]({{< relref "#add-a-token-to-a-service-account-in-grafana" >}}) as we will need to use the token to authenticate against Grafana.
+For details, refer to [Add a token to a service account]({{< relref "#add-a-token-to-a-service-account-in-grafana" >}}).

 ### List a service account token's permissions